Mecca: Early history (up to 6th century CE)

-Under the Quraish
+Under the Quraysh

 Sometime in the 5th century, the Ka'bah was a place of worship for the deities of Arabia's pagan tribes.
 Mecca's most important pagan deity was Hubal, which had been placed there by the ruling Quraysh tribe, and remained until the Conquest of Mecca by Muhammad.
 In the 5th century, the Quraish took control of Mecca, and became skilled merchants and traders.
 In the 6th century, they joined the lucrative spice trade, since battles elsewhere were diverting trade routes from dangerous sea routes to more secure overland routes.
 The Byzantine Empire had previously controlled the Red Sea, but piracy had been increasing.
 Another previous route that ran through the Persian Gulf via the Tigris and Euphrates rivers was also being threatened by exploitations from the Sasanian Empire, and was being disrupted by the Lakhmid kingdom, the Ghassanids, and the Roman–Persian wars.
 Mecca's prominence as a trading center also surpassed the cities of Petra and Palmyra.
 The Sassanids however did not always pose a threat to Mecca, as in 575 they protected it from a Yemeni invasion, led by its Christian leader Abraha.
 The tribes of southern Arabia asked the Persian king Khosrow I for aid, in response to which he came south to Arabia with foot-soldiers and a fleet of ships near Mecca.

 By the middle of the 6th century, there were three major settlements in northern Arabia, all along the south-western coast that borders the Red Sea, in a habitable region between the sea and the Hejaz mountains to the east.
 Although the area around Mecca was completely barren, it was the wealthiest of the three settlements with abundant water from the renowned Zamzam Well and a position at the crossroads of major caravan routes.

 The harsh conditions and terrain of the Arabian peninsula meant a near-constant state of conflict between the local tribes, but once a year they would declare a truce and converge upon Mecca in an annual pilgrimage.
 Up to the 7th century, this journey was intended for religious reasons by the pagan Arabs to pay homage to their shrine, and to drink Zamzam.
 However, it was also the time each year that disputes would be arbitrated, debts would be resolved, and trading would occur at Meccan fairs.
 These annual events gave the tribes a sense of common identity and made Mecca an important focus for the peninsula.